 The AFC owned the Super Bowl in the 1970s.
 The fact that most of those AFC wins were by original NFL teams has been forgotten.
 The Dallas Cowboys were the only NFC team to win a Super Bowl in the 1970s, although they lost more Super Bowls (3) than they won (2).
 All three Cowboy losses were to original NFL franchises.
 The Colts beat the Cowboys in Super Bowl 5, and the Steelers beat Dallas in Super Bowl 10 and Super Bowl 13.

 The Oakland/Los Angeles Raiders were the only original AFL franchise to win a Super Bowl in the 1980s.
 The Denver Broncos were the only original franchise to win the Super Bowl in the 1990s.
 The Patriots and Broncos are the only two AFL teams to win the Super Bowl in this century.
+(Until Kansas City – see note at top of this article.)

 What are the reasons for this?
 I don’t know.
 Likely, it has more to do with very few quarterbacks winning the Super Bowl than it having to do the NFL/AFL rivalry.
-After all, the merger was almost 50 years ago, and the AFL brought fewer teams into the league.
+After all, the merger was over 50 years ago, and the AFL brought fewer teams into the league.
 Also, don’t forget about the NFL’s coaching elite.
 Moreover, I didn’t dig into the overall inter-conference records.

 Again, this post isn’t to prove the NFL superior to the AFL.
 The AFL was a great league, and it changed football forever.
 The merger lifted pro football to the heights it enjoys today.